Reconstructing shared dynamics with a deep neural network: Results

+We reconstruct the hidden common input from a dataset generated by the logistic map system in Eq.\,\eqref{eq:logmap}.
+To extract the $z$ hidden driver, we set up a prediction task and a neural network architecture for function approximation (Fig.\,\ref{fig:complex}).
+We predict the value of $x_t$ based on $[x_{t-1}, Y_{t}]$ as input.
+We split this task into two parts: first we estimate $z_{t-1}$ from $Y_t$ and second we approximate the dynamics from the estimated state.

-We reconstruct the hidden common input for a dataset generated from the logistic map system in \eqref{eq:logistic}.
-To estimate the hidden $z$ input we had to approximate the $\phi$ mapping, we implemented this function by a feedforward neural network: the mapper (Fig.\,\ref{fig:complex}).
-The input space is the reconstructed state space of $Y$ (composed by two successive values of y) and the intended output is the value of $z$.
+To estimate the $z_{t-1}$ hidden input we had to approximate the $\phi_1$ mapping (Eq.\eqref{eq:phi}), we implemented this function by a feedforward neural network: the Mapper module (Fig.\,\ref{fig:complex}).
+The input space is the reconstructed state space of $Y$ and the output is the value of $z$.
 But how to find the exact mapping from $Y$ to $z$, when $z$ is unobserved?

-To asses this challenge, we attached a coach network (coach) to the output of the mapper.
-The coach takes input from the mapper and also directly from $x$, the other variable influenced by $z$.
-The output of the coach is a prediction on the current value of $x$, therefore the subnetwork intends to implement the $f$ function from \eqref{eq:logistic}.
+We use values from the other observed time series $x_t$ to guide the search for a good mapping.
+We attached a coach module (coach) to the output of the mapper and also channeled $x_{t-1}$ as additional direct input (Fig.\,\ref{fig:complex}).
+The output of the coach is a prediction on the current value of $x$, therefore the subnetwork intends to implement the dynamics of $x$ from Eq.\,\eqref{eq:logmap}.

-The fusion of the two parts is the mapper-coach network, which predicts $x(t)$ values based on the observation of $x(t-1)$, $y(t-1)$ and $y(t)$.
+The fusion of the two parts is the Mapper-Coach network, which reconstructs the shared dynamics by the activity of hidden units at the meeting point of the two modules.